FLATLAY/flatlayWiki/intro-to-flatlay/glossary-of-terms.md

 ## Enterprise
 **Premium Insights:** Industry perspective what is going on in your sector.
 **Content Analysis & Trend Forecasting:** Analyzing your content's performance online and in your target demographic, aesthetics/stylistic preference.
-**Custom Social Audience Modeling:** Social audience modelling based on audiences/creatives of your choice.
+**Customized Social Audience Modeling:** Social audience modelling based on audiences/ number of creatives and seed models of your choice ( over 1000).
 **Predictive Media Buying Optimization:** Based on your audience and demographics, optimized media-buying recommendations.
 **Intuitive Content Stream:** A social commerce experience.
 FLATLAY technology sources content at scale, matching products to the content with Auto-Match™ and finally swapping out poorly performing and sold out products through Auto-Swap™.